 - Provides hundreds of predesigned data visualization widgets.

-- Capable of handling a very large amount of data
+- Capable of handling a substantial amount of data

-- Combines on-premises, public clouds, and private clouds resources to develop a hybrid solution.
+- Combines on-premises, public clouds, and private cloud resources to develop a hybrid solution.

 - Provides notification directly into your white-label mobile apps, smartphones, or tablets.